damtrix/devops-stage-2/backend/README.md

 # Backend - FastAPI with PostgreSQL

-Welcome to the backend directory of the application built with FastAPI and PostgreSQL.
+This directory contains the backend of the application built with FastAPI and a PostgreSQL database.

 ## Prerequisites

-Before you begin, ensure you have the following installed on your system:

 - Python 3.8 or higher
 - Poetry (for dependency management)
 - PostgreSQL (ensure the database server is running)
-## Or
-- Docker & Docker Compose(If you'll be using docker)

 ### Installing Poetry